dwave-examples/paint-shop-optimization/README.md

 ```

 data/exp.yml is a small data set that includes a sequence of cars
-under `sequence` and the number of black cars to be painted black
+under `sequence` and the number of cars to be painted black
 for each car ensemble under `counts`.

 To run the demo on a random instance, run the command: